jrknox1977/jrknox1977.github.io/_posts/2022-07-27-THM_VulnNet_Node_walkthrough.md

 You run the above script like this: `python3 nodeshell.py <RHOST> <RPORT>`

-The output will havea base64 string, copy it and use it as the value for the session cookie.
+The output will have a base64 string, copy it and use it as the value for the session cookie.

 DON'T forget to start your listener!!!

 AND SPECIAL NOTE!
-On this box we will need to use nano and I was not able to get a stable using `rlwrap` wiht `nc` I had to just use `nc -nvlp 1337` and then use some stablization.
+On this box we will need to use `nano` and I was not able to get a stable shell using `rlwrap` with `nc` I had to use `nc -nvlp 1337` by itself and then use some stablization.

 Refresh the page with the modified cookie: